 FRLT's 2020 House Party—the virtual version

-Raise a glass with us and celebrate 20 years of land conservation!
+Raise a glass and celebrate 20 years of land conservation!

-Our guest speakers will offer short, engaging talks in their areas of expertise and passion, followed by a brief update on the conservation successes your support is making possible.
+Our guest speakers offered short, engaging talks in their areas of expertise and passion, followed by a brief update on the conservation successes your support is making possible.
 Here’s the lineup.

 Sierra Nevada Group Leader, Point Blue Conservation Science